teixeirabr/quote-generator/README.md

 # Introduction

 Get random qoutes from various **Star Wars** Heros and Villians.
-If you like the qoute you get
+If you like the qoute you get you can tweet it.

 ## To Run This App